eecs485staff/primer-spec/docs/DEV_README.md

 - `bootstrap` initializes your dev environment.
 It also installs the Git pre-commit hook from `.githooks/pre-commit`, which ensures that the assets directory is not accidentally modified.
 - `server` starts the Jekyll server at http://localhost:4000 and rebuilds whenever files change (with some exceptions).
-- `cibuild` is what’s run by the Travis CI for every Pull Request.
+- `cibuild` is what’s run by GitHub Actions for every Pull Request.
 It can also be run locally.
-- `version` bumps or freezes the Primer Spec version.
-(Link to contributing section)
+- `version` bumps or freezes the Primer Spec version [(further reading)](https://eecs485staff.github.io/primer-spec/docs/CONTRIBUTING.html#bumping-the-version-in-pull-requests)
 - `ci-site-preview-build` is used to generate previews of each Pull Request.
+You would normally never run this script locally.

 ## Stable and Nightly builds

-Since the `develop` branch is ahead of the `main` branch [for months at a time](https://github.com/eecs485staff/primer-spec/blob/develop/docs/CONTRIBUTING.md#releasing-for-the-next-semester), Primer Spec deploys to two different websites to preview each branch.
+Since the `develop` branch is ahead of the `main` branch [for months at a time](https://eecs485staff.github.io/primer-spec/docs/CONTRIBUTING.html#releasing-for-the-next-semester), Primer Spec deploys to two different websites to preview each branch.

 - The `main` branch hosts the latest stable version, and is deployed via GitHub Pages to https://eecs485staff.github.io/primer-spec/.
 This site also hosts the CSS and JS assets used by most external Primer Spec pages.
 - The `develop` branch has all the latest changes and is deployed to a private server at https://preview.sesh.rs/previews/eecs485staff/primer-spec/develop-preview/.
 (This link is also available from the project README page.)
 It’s automatically updated on every push to the `develop` branch and is rebuilt at least once a month.